Pateh-Bah/FBC-LMS/DEPLOYMENT/VERCEL_SUPABASE_SETUP.md

 python -c "import urllib.parse; print(urllib.parse.quote('Fbc-lms@2205', safe=''))"

-The encoded password for your DB password "Fbc-lms@2205" is: Fbc-lms%402205

-Therefore the exact DATABASE_URL you can use (DO NOT COMMIT this into the repo; paste into Vercel or GitHub Secrets):
+The exact DATABASE_URL should be created using your own (secret) DB password and percent-encoding as needed.
+DO NOT commit this into the repo.
+Use Vercel or GitHub Secrets to store the value.

-postgresql://postgres:Fbc-lms%402205@db.vkpbbepkwqenegbkxxli.supabase.co:5432/postgres?sslmode=require

 Environment variables to set
 ---------------------------